 How To Ship Automated Grain Cooling Modules

-Accurately measure each module's length, width, height, and weight.
-Calculate the centre of gravity.
-Identify all load-bearing points.
-High-quality photographs are essential; include images from all angles (front, back, sides, top, and bottom), clearly showing dimensions and load-bearing points.
-Note any potential for movement during transit.
+Accurate measurement of each module's length, width, height, and weight is paramount.
+Calculate the centre of gravity precisely.
+Identify all load-bearing points to ensure secure handling.
+Provide high-quality photographs from all angles (front, back, sides, top, and bottom), clearly showing dimensions and load-bearing points.
+Document any potential for movement during transit.

 Load Bearing Points and Centre of Gravity

-Precise centre of gravity calculations are vital for safe transport.
-Clearly mark all load-bearing points on the module for secure shipment.
+Precise centre of gravity calculations are essential for safe and stable transport.
+Clearly mark all load-bearing points on each module to facilitate secure shipment.

 Full Container Load (FCL)